k88hudson/git-flight-rules/README.md

 $ git push -u <remote>
 ```

-With the `upstream` mode and the `simple` (default in Git 2.0) mode of the `push.default` config, the following command will push the current branch w.r.t. the remote branch that has been registered previously with -u :
+With the `upstream` mode and the `simple` (default in Git 2.0) mode of the `push.default` config, the following command will push the current branch with regards to the remote branch that has been registered previously with `-u`:

 ```sh
 $ git push